martinzamuner/overlastic/README.md

 ```

-## Customization
+## UI customization

 Overlastic comes with default views for both the dialog and pane overlays.
-It also provides a generator to allow for easy customization.
+They are intended to provide an easy way to try the gem.
+For real-world usage you're expected to implement your own UI elements, or use something like [Bootstrap](https://getbootstrap.com) or [TailwindCSS Stimulus Components](https://github.com/excid3/tailwindcss-stimulus-components).

 <details>
   <summary>Default overlays</summary><br>

+  **Dialog**

   <img src="assets/dialog.png?sanitize=true" width="600" alt="Dialog">

   <br>

+  **Pane**

   <img src="assets/pane.png?sanitize=true" width="600" alt="Dialog">
 </details>